 New York-based Magda Bogin is the founder and director of Under the Volcano.
-A novelist, translator and librettist, she has taught in the graduate writing programs of Columbia, Princeton and City College, CUNY.
-A former Kellogg Fellow and recipient of fellowships from the NEA, NYFA and NYSCA, she is the author of the novel Natalya, God’s Messenger (Scribner) and has published numerous translations, including Isabel Allende’s House of the Spirits.
-Bogin is currently at work on an opera based on the Mexican Day of the Dead.
+Novelist, translator, poet and librettist, she has taught in the writing programs of Columbia, Princeton and City College, CUNY.
+Bogin is a former Kellogg National Fellow and recipient of fellowships from the NEA, NYFA, NYSCA and most recently, from Chateau Lavigny, in Switzerland.
+She is the author of the novel Natalya, God’s Messenger (Scribner) and has published numerous translations, from both French and Spanish, including Isabel Allende’s House of the Spirits.
 Under the auspices of American Lyric Theater, with composer Jeffrey Dennis Smith, she wrote The Price of Silence, a chamber opera based on the history of the disappeared in Argentina.
+She is currently at work on a Spanish-langauge opera based on the Mexican Day of the Dead.

-Irish poet Paul Muldoon is the author of numerous collections of poetry, including New Weather, Mules, Why Brownlee Left, Quoof, Meeting the British, Madoc and Maggot, among many others.
-He has also written lyrics and the libretto for Shining Brow, an opera with music by composer Daron Hagen, and has been rumored to play in a rock band.
+Irish poet Paul Muldoon is the author of eleven collections of poetry, including New Weather, Mules, Why Brownlee Left, Quoof, Meeting the British, Madoc and Maggot, among many others.
+He has also written the libretto for Shining Brow, an opera with music by composer Daron Hagen.
+His lyrics for the rock band Wayside Shrines, with which he also performs, were recently published as The Word on the Street.
 Recipient of a Pulitzer Prize for Poetry, Muldoon is a fellow of the Royal Society of Literature, the American Academy of Arts and Sciences and the American Academy of Arts and Letters.
-He teaches at Princeton University and is the poetry editor of The New Yorker.
+He is the Howard G.B.
+Clark Professor of the Humanities at Princeton University and poetry editor of The New Yorker.

 Novelist and journalist Francisco Goldman has roots in both the US and Guatemala.
-The author of four novels, a work of non-fiction and a frequent contributer to the New York Times, the New Yorker and other magazines, his most recent novel is Say Her Name.
+The author of four novels, a work of non-fiction and a frequent contributor to the New York Times, The New Yorker and other magazines, he has been honored with a number of major awards.
+His first novel, The Long Night of White Chickens (1992), won the Sue Kaufman Prize for First Fiction.
+His subsequent novels have been finalists for several prizes, including The Pen/Faulkner and The International IMPAC Dublin Literary Award.
+The Art of Political Murder won The Index on Censorship T.R.
+Fyvel Book Award.
+His most recent novel is Say Her Name.
 Goldman is the Allen K. Smith Professor of Literature and Creative Writing at Trinity College and divides his time between Brooklyn and Mexico City.

 Catherine Filloux is an award-winning playwright who has been writing about human rights and social justice for the past twenty years.
 A core writer at the Playwrights’ Center and a New Dramatists alumna, she is a co-founder of Theatre Without Borders and has served as a speaker for playwriting and human rights organizations around the world, from Cambodia to Belfast to Sarajevo.
 Filloux’s more than twenty plays have been produced across the US, as well as in Morocco and France.
 Her most recent work includes the libretto for New Arrivals, a joint commission with composer John Glover for Houston Grand Opera, and the play, Luz, which premiered at La MaMa in New York City, where she is an Artist in Residence.